ory/sdk/clients/hydra/python/docs/AdminApi.md

 from ory_hydra_client.rest import ApiException from pprint import pprint

+# Enter a context with an instance of the API client
+with ory_hydra_client.ApiClient() as api_client:
     # Create an instance of the API class
-api_instance = ory_hydra_client.AdminApi()
+    api_instance = ory_hydra_client.AdminApi(api_client)

     try:
         # Get snapshot metrics from the Hydra service.
 If you're using k8s, you can then add annotations to your deployment like so:
         api_instance.prometheus()
     except ApiException as e:
         print("Exception when calling AdminApi->prometheus: %s\n" % e)
 ```

 ### Parameters